sramac2/diabetes/README.md

 Regularization helps prevent overfitting and improves generalization.

 Finally I would say the best performing model would be the ridge regression with a alpha of 0.001.
 It provided good R2 score and lowest RMSE on test set.

+## Any challenges faced or decisions made during the lab.
+I would say visualizing the different types of data for different model based on thier particular input.
+Understanding how the polynomial degree contributed to different outputs.
+Same for Ridge and Lasso regularization, I was wondering how the different alpha model mattered.